oblonski/jTableGenerator/README.md

     .build();
 </code></pre>

-Both of the examples build a String containing the latex table pretty much like this
+Both of the examples build a String containing the LaTex table pretty much like this

 <pre><code>\begin{table}
 	\begin{center}